 Like I said, I mostly work on outer alignment.
 Here, again, I'm going to make another pairwise distinction dividing the problem into two pieces — [you could think of them as] the easy half and the hard half, or the warm-up and the full problem.

 One setting is the case where we have access to some expert that understands the task we want our AI to do very well.

 Imagine I have some teacher who is able to demonstrate the intended behavior, and to evaluate the intended behavior — they understand what the AI should be doing.
 In this case, we have lots of options for constructing an objective that will cause our AI to do the right thing.
 For example, I could just choose policies that produce behavior that looks very similar to the teacher's behavior.

 So if you have a teacher that does what I want, and I want to get an agent that does what I want, I'll just loop over agents until I find one that seems to do the same kind of thing the agent does or the teacher does.

-Another option is to have the teacher look at [the agent’s] behavior and say whether it was good or bad, and then to search for policies that produce behaviors the teacher thinks are good.
+Another option is to have the teacher look at [the AI agent’s] behavior and say whether it was good or bad, and then to search for policies that produce behaviors the teacher thinks are good.